Modrizzle/MK-Event-Invite/README.md

-🎉 Event Invite
+# Event Invite

 A clean, responsive event invitation page built with HTML and CSS.
 This project includes key event details like the title, date, time, location, and description.
+It now features a hero image layout to showcase the event visually.
 You can also add a guest list and an RSVP button.

-✨ Features
+## Features
-Responsive design for all screen sizes
+- Responsive design for all screen sizes

-Customizable event title and details
+- Customizable event title and details
+- Hero image layout for visual impact

-Optional guest list section
+- Optional guest list section

-Optional RSVP button
+- Optional RSVP button

-🛠️ Tech Used
+## Tech Used
-HTML5
+- HTML5

-CSS3
+- CSS3

-📐 Design Process
+## Design Process
 The layout was first prototyped using sketches or a prototyping tool to guide the structure and design.
+The current version introduces a featured hero image so the event is highlighted immediately on page load.

-📦 Getting Started
+## Getting Started
 No setup required.
-Just open index.html in your browser.
+Just open `index.html` in your browser.